-Trejo generously took the time to discuss with us over the phone recently why he decided to appear in ‘Ranchero.’
+Trejo generously took the time recently to discuss why he decided to appear in ‘Ranchero’ during an exclusive phone interview.
 He also spoke about the restrictions the film’s limited budget had on shooting, as compared to his bigger budget movies, including ‘Machete’ and its upcoming sequel ‘Machete Kills.’
 The actor also revealed why he decided to reprise his role of Goldberg in the upcoming third installment in the ‘Death Race’ series, ‘Inferno.’

 ShockYa (SY): You play the neighborhood mobster, Capone, who owns Jesse’s girlfriend, Lil’ Bit, in ‘Ranchero.’
 What was it about the character and the script that convinced you to take on the role?

 Danny Trejo (DT): Well, I didn’t even know the character.
 I did this as a favor to a friend of mine, the director-producer’s brother.
 He asked me if I would do a favor for his younger brother, and I said, of course.
 So that’s how I got involved in the project.